 At the train station

 Good thing most Dutch speak some English, as did this helpful ticket lady

 Fellow cyclists on board, all of them heading to Amsterdam.
 This couple was riding a custom-built tandem built by a well-known woman bike maker in Amsterdam.

 Exactly 1 hour and 4 minutes later, I found myself in the beautiful city of Amsterdam.
 I couldn’t wait to explore the city but first, I had to sort out the digs for the night — Camp Zeeburg, in the district of Zeeburg, about 20 minutes from central Amsterdam.

 After registering and paying the 8.50 Euros (plus an 80ct token for a hot shower), I headed out to the tent area, following directions from the camp map.

 It was a very big campsite and I was about to get the shock of my life.

 It was a sea of green, blue, yellow, red and other assorted colours.
 It was also very noisy.
 My heart sank.
 All this time, I had been camping in relative luxury – big open spaces, few tents, quiet atmosphere — but this was different.
 I had stumbled on Woodstock.
 There were young kids shouting and singing, and the worst of all – the smell of marijuana was thick in the air (grass is legal in Amsterdam).

 It didn’t feel too bad after all, except that I couldn’t quite take the smell of marijuana constantly wafting through the air.
-Even the tent behind me was going at it, sitting at the tent entrance doing their thing, blowing through some jar with water gurgling and smoke coming out of it.
-Happy, happy was the general mood that hung in the air.
+Even the tent behind me was going at it, sitting at the tent entrance doing their thing, blowing through a jar with water gurgling and smoke coming out of it.
+Looks like happy days are here in Amsterdam.

 Next: Exploring the city of Amsterdam.